-All of my favorite things in one bowl!
-Healthy Chickpea Tuna Salad is a combination of canned tuna and chickpeas with all the colorful veggies of the rainbow.
-Top it with feta cheese and a zesty lemon dressing!
+Chickpea Tuna Salad is a combination of canned tuna and chickpeas with all the colorful veggies of the rainbow.
+Top it with feta cheese and a zesty lemon dressing for a healthy meal that you’ll make again and again!

-If ya’ll know me well, you know that chickpeas are life.
-I add them to almost all of my salads, all of my hummus recipes so far, and I even have a chickpea salad sandwich recipe on the blog.
+If y’all know me well, you know that chickpeas are life.
+I add them to almost all of my salads, all of my hummus recipes so far, and I even have a chickpea salad sandwich recipe on the blog as well as our Chickpea Tuna Pasta Salad.

 This salad is also great, because it incorporates lots of veggies, tuna, and a healthy, lemon-y salad dressing that I use on my Lemon Orzo Salad too.
 The perfect amount of zesty.